ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 2.4 List of Machine Specifications - Create/Update/Delete

-#### A. Create Machine Specifications in the Masterdata DB
+#### A. Create Machine Specifications in the Masterdata Database

-On receiving a request to add Machine Specifications with the input parameters (name, brand, model, mtyp_code, min_driver_ver, descr, lang_code and is_active), the system stores the Machine Specifications in the DB
+On receiving a request to add Machine Specifications with the input parameters (name, brand, model, mtyp_code, min_driver_ver, descr, lang_code and is_active), the system stores the Machine Specifications in the Database

-1. While creating machine specification in DB the system validates if all required input parameters have been received as listed below for each specific request
+1. While creating machine specification in Database the system validates if all required input parameters have been received as listed below for each specific request
    * Id - character (36) - Mandatory
    * name - character (64)- Mandatory
    * brand - character (32)- Mandatory